 So, granted there are roles that require a young singer, but aren’t there many roles that thrive with a mature singer in it?
 I mean in addition to the great mature basses?
 There have been some exceptions to this youthful casting.
 Many an incredible artist, has sung in their later years in leading roles with love interests who were half their age, and many times it was quite convincing.
 Sometimes not, but that was due to the voice perhaps not being quite as convincing as it had been, or that in that character they couldn’t be convincing with that cast.
 Don’t get me wrong, I consider myself a devotee of the theatre.
 I want to believe an actor truly is the character, they are putting forth.
 But I have often seen someone who is typically age appropriate and not at all convincing dramatically or vocally.

 Dehydration, medications and general physical decline do intervene.
-One realizes, “Oh, I used to be able to just pop that phrase right out with no effort, and now, I have to warm up and work on it a few days”.
-But, it is marvelous to discover all of the new possibilities within a piece of music.
-To hear from an audience member what you, as a mature artist can bring to it.
+One realizes, “Oh, I used to be able to just pop that phrase right out with no effort, and now I have to warm up and work on it a few days.”
+But it is marvelous to discover all of the new possibilities still within a piece of music.
+How wonderful to hear from an audience member what you, as a mature artist, can bring to it.

-I have worked at keeping and recapturing as much lyricism in my singing as possible, and forcing myself to perform challenging music and keep my voice limber.
+I have worked at keeping and recapturing as much lyricism in my singing as possible, and forcing myself to perform challenging music and keep my voice and my mind limber.
 My biggest enemy is non-use.
-I get busy directing and teaching and producing, and I realize I have not practiced in the way I did when I was on the road.
+I get busy directing, teaching and producing, and then I realize I have not practiced in the way I did when I was on the road.
 There are many factors that play into a voice sustaining its power and beauty.
 Teaching also illuminates what I need to do to improve as a singer.
-Actually following what you teach others to do!
+Yes, that means actually following what you teach others to do!

 A youthful society!

 We have always been a society that prizes youth.
-I do find some artists wish to recapture what perhaps they never had, a career in their youth for example that didn’t pan out, or one that did, and therefore a need to focus on repertoire that really isn’t appropriate, rather than material that they could actually have great success performing.
-As we age we must continue to study, fine-tune and listen to our body and our brain.
+I do find some artists wish to recapture what perhaps they never had, a career in their youth, for example, that didn’t pan out, or even one that did, yet they have a need to focus on repertoire that really isn’t appropriate, rather than on material that they could actually have great success performing.
+As we age, we must continue to study, fine-tune and listen to our body and our brain.
 So much can be accomplished later in life.